 - 1. Offerors submitting proposals must be RRPV members when the proposal is submitted.
-As mentioned above, prospective Offerors may join the consortium at www.rrpv.org/how-to-join. - 2.
-Offerors must provide supporting evidence that demonstrates previous validated hemagglutination inhibition (HAI) assay and microneutralization (MN) assay for seasonal influenza virus strains and zoonotic (specifically non-H1, non-H3, non-B) influenza virus strains. - 3.
-Offerors must provide documentation of CDC/USDA Select Agent registration. - 4.
-Offeror must be willing to serve as the central influenza virus and emerging infectious diseases immunoassay laboratory and at minimum, qualify, validate, conduct assay concordance studies, and perform influenza virus HAI and MN assays to support clinical trials and are interested in expanding capabilities with teaming partners to establish other assays.
-The central influenza and emerging infectious diseases immunoassay laboratory must manage teaming partners and submit deliverables to BARDA.
-BARDA will have a direct line of communication with the central laboratory.
+As mentioned above, prospective Offerors may join the consortium at www.rrpv.org/how-to-join. - Offerors must provide redacted final qualification and validation reports that demonstrate their immunoassay laboratory previously qualified and/or validated hemagglutination inhibition (HAI) assay and microneutralization (MN) assay for seasonal or zoonotic (specifically non-H1, non-H3, non-B) influenza virus strains. - 3.
+Offeror must provide evidence of relevant experience that supports organizational capacity and technical expertise to serve as the central influenza and emerging infectious diseases immunoassay laboratory. - a.
+Provide a listing of clinical studies and their phase (with sample numbers and types) that the Offeror has supported previously by performing HAI and MN clinical sample testing.
+Offeror can redact confidential information.